Travelling Light – Travelling Right!

 - Consider the facilities at your accommodation, an in-room laundry is easier than a resort laundry, which is easier than an external laundromat.
 If you don’t know what your resort has, look them up or call them – check if you can take their pool towels to the beach.

 - Don’t bring any clothing that requires ironing (unless it’s unavoidable).
+Rolling clothing up into a cylinder creates more space than laying the items flat.

 - If you are holidaying on the Gold Coast or elsewhere in the warmer areas of Australia, you will not need any cold weather clothing, a light showerproof jacket will keep you dry and keep the wind out.